ARM-software/Cloud-IoT-Core-Kit-Examples/joystick/readme.md

     gcloud auth application-default login

-Change to the directory you've cloned this example to. i.e. "cd ~/Cloud-IoT-Core-Kit-Examples/joystick"
+Change to the directory you've cloned this example to. i.e. "cd ~/Cloud-IoT-Core-Kit-Examples/joystick" and make sure to copy your rsa_private and ec_private files in to this directory or point the scripts to wherever they are.

 Our pubsub server relays the servo position to one or many devices: